 1.1 What is Google looking for in a candidate?

-An interviewer at Google will be looking for candidates that meet their four main attributes:
+An interviewer at Google will be looking for candidates who meet their four main attributes:

 In the next section, we’ll show you some of Google’s top behavioral questions so that you can get an idea of what you’re up against.